-AB 1783 would expand the definition of "administrative action" to additionally include any decision or approval pursuant to Section 1215.2 of the Insurance Code or Section 1399.65 of the Health and Safety Code, which govern the review and approval of the following:

-- Proposed mergers, consolidations, and acquisitions of health care service plans that are subject to the approval of the Director of the Department of Managed Health Care, as specified. - Purchases, exchanges, mergers, and acquisitions of domestic insurers that are subject to the approval of the Insurance Commissioner, as specified.

-AB 2158 (Mike Fong) - Local agency ethics trainings: school districts, county offices of education, and charter schools.
-Status: Passed in the Assembly on 5/5/22 (61-0); set for hearing in the Senate Education Committee on 6/8/22
+AB 1783 would expand the definition of "administrative action" to additionally include any decision or approval pursuant to Section 1215.2 of the Insurance Code or Section 1399.65 of the Health and Safety Code, which govern the review and approval of the following: - Proposed mergers, consolidations, and acquisitions of health care service plans that are subject to the approval of the Director of the Department of Managed Health Care, as specified. - Purchases, exchanges, mergers, and acquisitions of domestic insurers that are subject to the approval of the Insurance Commissioner, as specified.
+FPPC Cost: Minor and absorbable FPPC Position: Support • AB 2158 (Mike Fong) - Local agency ethics trainings: school districts, county offices of education, and charter schools.
+Status: On suspense in the Senate Appropriations Committee Summary:

 AB 2158 adds school districts, county offices of education, and charter schools to the definition of "local agency" for purposes of the state's local agency ethics training requirements, and would impose the ethics training requirements on a member of the governing board of a school district, a county board of education, or the governing body of a charter school, regardless of whether the member receives any type of compensation for expenses incurred in the performance of official duties.

-- 1 Information Technology Associate

-• AB 2528 (Bigelow) - Cal-Access: local candidates and elected officers.
-Status: Passed in the Assembly Appropriations Committee on 5/19/22 (16-0); passed in the Assembly on 5/23/22 (72-0)
+FPPC Cost: \$125,556 (first year); \$118,556 (ongoing annually) - 1 Information Technology Associate FPPC Position: Support • AB 2528 (Bigelow) - Cal-Access: local candidates and elected officers.
+Status: Amended 8/1/22; set for hearing in the Senate Appropriations Committee on 8/8/22 Summary:

 AB 2528 requires an elected local government officer or candidate for elective local government office who has campaign contributions of \$15,000 or more and who is not currently required to file with the SOS to file with the SOS through their online filing and disclosure system, in addition to filing with whoever the statement or document is currently filed with under the PRA, such as the elected officer's local filing officer.
 The bill requires the SOS, by the January 1st after the SOS certifies the new online filing system, to submit a report to the Legislature that specifies the changes to the online filing system needed to accommodate the local filings described in the bill.
 The bill requires the SOS to consult with the FPPC and the Department of Technology in preparing this report.
 The bill would require local candidates and officers to begin filing online with SOS on the January 1st following the date that the SOS certifies that the necessary changes to the online filing system have been made.
+FPPC Cost: Minor and absorbable FPPC Position: Support • SB 459 (Allen) - Lobbying transparency.